-- Bake until puffed and a toothpick inserted in center comes out clean, 15-17 minutes.
+- Bake the cupcakes until puffed and a toothpick inserted in their center comes out clean, 15-17 minutes.

-- Place the pan on a cooling rack for 5 minutes, then remove the cupcake from the liners and place them directly on the cooling rack.
-Cool completely, about 1 hour, or place in the fridge to cool quickly (should take about 20 minutes in the fridge).
+- Place the pan on a cooling rack for 5 minutes, then remove the cupcakes from the liners and place them directly on the cooling rack.
+Cool them completely for about an hour, or place them in the fridge for 20 minutes to cool them quickly.

-- If your cupcakes have an uneven dome, gently shave it off before frosting, as shown in the video below.
+- If your cupcakes have uneven domes, gently shave them off with a paring knife before frosting.

 - To make the frosting, place the softened unsalted butter, heavy cream, cocoa powder, vanilla, and stevia in a medium bowl.
-Using a handheld electric mixer, beat on low to incorporate, then beat on medium about 1 minute, until frosting is light and fluffy.
+Using a handheld electric mixer, beat on low to incorporate, then beat on medium for about 1 minute until the frosting is light and fluffy.

 - Spoon the frosting on top of the cupcakes and gently spread it.
 Or use a piping bag to pipe it onto the cupcakes.